Gateway Square: History

 In 2008, after years of negotiations and finalized plans to construct a 4-star hotel in the area, the Araneta Group launched the Novotel Manila Araneta City, and later serves as one of the crown jewel projects in the area.
 Two years later, in 2010, construction for both the Gateway Gateway Tower and the Novotel Manila Araneta City began.
 Both buildings were eventually completed in 2014, while the Novotel began its operations on the following year in 2015.
 To cater the rising demand of parking spaces in the Araneta Coliseum during concerts and events, the construction of the Parking Garage South began in 2011 and was completed within 2012.
 This was also followed by the completion of the renovation of the Araneta Coliseum on the same year, which was aimed to modernize the coliseum's facilities and amenities.
 The renovation also included the construction of the glazed Green Gate facade of the Coliseum.

 The final stages of the complex was laid out in 2014, during the planning stages of the Gateway Mall 2, the expansion project of the Gateway Mall 1 and the development of the Ibis Styles Araneta City.
 The Araneta Group also entered a partnership with Aidea for the architectural design of the Gateway Mall 2 and Ibis Styles Hotel.
 Construction of the Gateway Mall 2 and the Ibis Styles hotel began in 2017, following the closure of the Gateway Food Park and the Araneta Coliseum open parking area located along General Araneta Avenue.
 Full construction officially began with the capsule-laying ceremony of the Gateway Mall 2 and Ibis Styles Hotel on 31 July 2018.
 The Gateway Mall 2 and Ibis Styles hotel complex was topped off on 11 February 2020, and was initially planned to open within the 4th quarter of 2020, while the Ibis Styles Hotel was aimed to begin full operations in early 2021.
 During the topping-off ceremony, the Araneta Group also announced the completion of the Gateway Square complex, which serves as a superblock complex within the Araneta City.

 The opening of the Gateway Mall 2 and Ibis Styles Hotel was later delayed due to the effects of the lockdowns imposed during the COVID-19 pandemic and due to the costing issues within the construction of the buildings along the Araneta City between the Araneta Group and Megawide.
 The delays also caused design changes and a change in construction matters.
 Renovations were also made in the Araneta Coliseum in 2023, as the country hosted the 2023 FIBA Basketball World Cup, and featured a newer "Big Cube" LED video board and modernized seats and dugouts.
 As the tournament was held the same period, the Gateway Mall 2 was fully opened on 1 September 2023.
 In March 2024, the Ibis Styles Hotel was formally opened, and the hotel's full operations began in September 2024.
-The Ibis Styles Hotel later made its grand opening on February 2025.
+The Ibis Styles Hotel later made its grand opening in February 2025.